wp-plugins/sagenda/readme.txt

 == Upgrade Notice ==

+= 1.0.2 =
+* FIXED :  Fixed exception if WebServices can’t be reached.
+* FIXED :  Fixed several compatibility and layout problem with several themes.
+-> Sagenda is working fine but can’t test by ourself all hosting provider, theme, plugin compatibility… If you find an issue we will be happy to help you, please contact us via : http://www.sagenda.com/#contact-us

 = 1.0.1 =
-* FIXED :  Compatibility issues with serveral themes and plugins.
+* FIXED :  Compatibility issues with several themes and plugins.

 = 1.0.0 =
 First release published in the WordPress repository.

 == Changelog ==

+= 1.0.2 =
+* FIXED :  Fixed exception if WebServices can’t be reached.
+* FIXED :  Fixed several compatibility and layout problem with several themes.
+-> Sagenda is working fine but can’t test by ourself all hosting provider, theme, plugin compatibility… If you find an issue we will be happy to help you, please contact us via : http://www.sagenda.com/#contact-us

 = 1.0.1 =
-* FIXED :  Compatibility issues with serveral themes and plugins.
+* FIXED :  Compatibility issues with several themes and plugins.

 = 1.0.0 =
 * First release